 Is this number a scam?
-UK fraud-call detection in 2026
+UK fraud-call check

 Is this UK number a scam?
-Use this checklist of free signals — Ofcom range data, live AI internet check, spoofed CLI red flags and reporting routes — to decide in 60 seconds.
+Use four free signals — Ofcom range data, AI internet check, spoofed-CLI red flags, conversation tells — to decide in 60 seconds.

 On this page